Joni specialises in the social impacts of resource extraction.

 Biography

-Joni holds a Bachelor of Arts (with Honours in Anthropology) from the University of Queensland and a Master of Philosophy, also from the University of Queensland.
+Joni holds a Bachelor of Arts (with Honours in Anthropology), a Master of Philosophy, and a Doctor of Philosophy, all from The University of Queensland.
 Joni has previously worked at the National Native Title Tribunal and the Institute for Urban Indigenous Health.

 Industry